Nasdaq Stockholm AB: CORRECTION: Trading in subscription rights and paid subscription shares in Kancera AB (118/17)

 Instrument: Subscription rights -------------------------------------- Short name: KAN TR -------------------------------------- Round lot: 1 -------------------------------------- ISIN code: SE0009895634 -------------------------------------- Orderbook ID: 137548 -------------------------------------- Market Segment: First North STO / 8 -------------------------------------- Tick size Table: Other Equities / 227 -------------------------------------- Mic Code: FNSE --------------------------------------

-As from May 12, 2017, paid subscription shares issued by Kancera AB will be traded on First North.
+As from May 12, 2017, paid subscription shares issued by Kancera AB will be traded on First North Premier.
 Trading will continue until further notice.

 Instrument: Paid subscription shares ------------------------------------------ Short name: KAN BTA ------------------------------------------ Round lot: 1 ------------------------------------------ ISIN code: SE0009895642 ------------------------------------------ Orderbook ID: 137549 ------------------------------------------ Market Segment: First North STO / 8 ------------------------------------------ Tick size Table: Other Equities / 227 ------------------------------------------ Mic Code: FNSE ------------------------------------------